Association Montessori Internationale

-Association Montessori Internationale known as AMI is an Amsterdam-based global non-governmental organization dedicated to Montessori education.
+Association Montessori Internationale (AMI) is an Amsterdam-based global non-governmental organization dedicated to Montessori education.

 Objectives

 AMI was constituted in 1929, by Maria Montessori, to maintain and develop her pedagogy with the purpose of making it available to as many children as possible worldwide.
 The AMI Scientific Pedagogy Group determine the nature of Montessori educational materials in use worldwide and AMI maintains legal contracts with authorised manufacturers; Nienhuis in the Netherlands, Gonzagarredi in Italy, Matsumoto in Japan and Agaworld in South Korea.

 History

 The Association Montessori Internationale is the sole Montessori organisation founded by Montessori herself.
 It was founded in August 1929 by Maria and her son Mario in Helsingør, Denmark during a period in which they were enduring increasing hostility with the rise of fascism in Germany, Italy and Spain.
 In 1936 Montessori relocated her family from Barcelona, where they had lived since 1917, to Laren, The Netherlands and the AMI office to premises in Michelangelostraat, Amsterdam.

 At the outbreak of World War II Montessori was on a lecture tour of India with her son Mario and as Italian citizens were held under house arrest and internment respectively until the end of the war.
 Ada Pierson, Mario's wife to be, maintained AMI in Amsterdam during the war years until the return of Maria and Mario in 1946.
 Just prior to her return to Amsterdam in 1946 the house at 161 Koninginneweg was purchased for her as her home and as an office for AMI.
 Her study in the building survives as a small museum.
 During the post-war period Maria Montessori was particularly active in helping in the establishment of UNESCO and immediately following her return to Europe she addressed the newly constituted organisation on the subject of 'Education and Peace'.
 Her last congress speeches were delivered London in 1951 when she attended the 9th AMI International Montessori Congress.

-On 6 May 1952 Montessori died, bequeathing her legacy in AMI to her son Mario.
+On 6 May 1952, Montessori died, bequeathing her legacy in AMI to her son Mario.
 AMI was subsequently registered by Dutch Royal Decree in the Netherlands on 24 January 1954 as Internationale Montessori Vereniging (Association Montessori Internationale).

 Mario Montessori maintained his position of General Director of AMI after Maria's death in 1952 until he died in 1982.
 Ada Montessori Pierson succeeded him and took on the role of AMI General Secretary until her death in 1988, after which Fahmida Malik took on that role within the organisation.

 During his period as AMI General Director Mario Montessori appointed Nancy McCormick Rambusch in 1958 to represent AMI in the USA.
 Rambusch went on to found the American Montessori Society in September 1960.

 In 1973, on the 75th birthday of Mario Montessori, the Mario Montessori 75 Fund (MM75 Fund), was established as a non-profit foundation in his honour with the purpose of assisting the funding of professional training in Montessori education.
 The fund is administered by AMI.